 - Handouts and visual aids/presentations.

-– Reading assignments ranging from approx. 30-100 pages.
-Reading assignments may include major course texts AND suggested resources.
+- Reading assignments ranging from approx. 30-100 pages.
+These assignments may include major course texts and suggested resources.

 - Optional bonus assignments and an in-depth, extra-credit vocabulary prompt of the week.

-– Longer writing assignments, including a mandatory midterm paper.
-Longer assignments are typically completed over multiple weeks with detailed teacher feedback and “check in” points.
+- Longer writing assignments, including a mandatory midterm paper.
+These assignments are typically completed over multiple weeks with detailed teacher feedback and check- in points.

 Who should enroll?